cmiles74/cloudformation-tutorial/README.md

 ## Install the AWS Command Line Tools

-Amazon provides a goofy drag-and-drop interface for CloudFormation, but that runs kind of counter to the whole point of this article.
+Amazon provides a goofy drag-and-drop interface for CloudFormation but that runs kind of counter to the whole point of this article.
 You can also write your CloudFormation template and then upload it via their web interface, I think that's also a little clunky.
-My recommendation is that you install the [AWS Command Line Tools][1].
-Amazon also provides packages for Windows, but if you're working from within the Windows environment you might be more interested in the [AWS Tools for PowerShell][2] which do much the same thing but, you know, with []PowerShell][3].
+My recommendation is that you install the [AWS Command Line Tools][1] and use those tools to deploy.
+Amazon also provides packages for Windows, but if you're working from within the Windows environment you might be more interested in the [AWS Tools for PowerShell][2] which do much the same thing but, you know, with [PowerShell][3].

 This is kind of a power tip, but if you're managing more than one Amazon account or dealing with more than one region, you can [configure profiles][4] to make